Do you remember how you spent your first hour awake today?

-However, with my routine, I feel calm, clear, and focused.
-Having taken care of my body, mind, and emotional state first thing, I feel more welcoming and prepared for what’s ahead with my day—whether that’s showing up for my partner, clients, and friends, being mentally present in meetings or recording a handful of podcast interviews for Grow Ensemble (like my interview with atlasGo Co-Founder & CEO, Thomas Querton!).
+However, met my routine, I feel calm, clear, and focused.
+Having taken care of my body, mind, and emotional state first thing, I feel more welcoming and prepared for what’s ahead with my day—whether that’s showing up for my partner, clients, and friends, being mentally present in meetings, or recording a handful of podcast interviews for Grow Ensemble (like my interview with atlasGo Co-Founder & CEO, Thomas Querton!).

 Even with my morning routine, every morning looks a little different.
 And while the routines and habits I’m about to share with you don’t look the same each morning, I will do some (if not most) in varied depth every single day.
 Likewise, this is a routine that works for me!
-I’m not hoping to prescribe what usted should do with your morning, but just provide you with some options or general principles that may work for you. 🙂
+I’m not hoping to prescribe what you should do with your morning, but just provide you with some options or general principles that may work for you. 🙂

 And with that, good morning to you.

 The Morning Routine that Preps Me for a Change-Making Day

 For me, everything begins with my cup of coffee.
 Of course, how you make coffee depends on your preference and what tools you have at your disposal.
 This has varied for me over time, but no matter how I’ve done it, I always appreciate the methodical nature that goes with this process.
 It’s almost as if I could make the coffee for my girlfriend and me with my eyes closed or asleep—and that’s what makes it such a great habit to ease me into the morning.